wisebooksio/wisebooks-site/_posts/2018-9-09-keean-sarani.md

 The biggest thing though, was the growth that we showed between applications.
 We had applied before, and that was kind of a spur of the moment application.
 It was super late at night, we crammed the essay and applied.
 For our second application, there was a section saying, "If you’ve applied before, how have you grown?" and we were able to completely fill up that section.
 During the five months, we had grown a lot from our team winning several grants, achieving actual business development, having a real game plan, beefing up our IP portfolio by filing a provisional, hiring co-ops, and winning the Velocity $25K.
 We did a lot in that time- we even started working on early-stage animal trials.

-So I think, showing that growth was a big thing for YC.
+I think showing that growth was a big thing for YC.
 Because if you start and end YC and your business has not changed at all, you’ve totally wasted those three months.
 Even the funding is useless.
 The whole point is to show hyper growth between day one of Y-Combinator and Demo Day.

 <b>Tell us more about your YC experience!
 How did the program help your startup?</b>